AzAdminEVM/Power-BI-PL-300-Study-Guide/Modeling/Role Playing Dimensions.md

 Related: Guidance on [Active & Inactive Relationships](https://docs.microsoft.com/en-us/power-bi/guidance/relationships-active-inactive)

 A Role Playing Dimension is when two tables have more than one relationship between them.
 In this case, one is Inactive, because tables can have only one active relationship.
 This does not mean that the inactive relationship cannot be leveraged.
-Using the `USERELATIONSHIP()` or `RELATED()` functions permits this.
+Using the `USERELATIONSHIP()` function permits this.

 Consider this setup:
 <p align="center"><img width="309" alt="image" src="https://user-images.githubusercontent.com/29554021/156819921-bf1d934a-8ea1-42d9-94c9-98aae41a1c9a.png"></p>